ammarn911/tutorials.ubuntu.com/tutorials/cloud/microstack-get-started/microstack-get-started.md

 ### More advanced launch

-It has been said that the `microstack.openstack` command provides the same functionality as the upstream OpenStack client.
+The `microstack.openstack` command provides the same functionality as the upstream OpenStack client.
 This means you can use the same commands as on any other OpenStack installation.
-This is extremally useful, if you are migrating your workloads and scripts from other OpenStack platform.
+This is extremely useful, if you are migrating your workloads and scripts from other OpenStack platforms.

-MicroStack comes preconfigured with networking and images so can get starting using OpenStack as soon as MicroStack is installed.
+MicroStack comes preconfigured with networking and images so you can get started using OpenStack as soon as MicroStack is installed.
 To launch a custom instance run:

 ```bash
 microstack.openstack server create --flavor m1.small --key-name microstack --nic net-id=test --image cirros my-microstack-server
 ```

-This will launch an instance called *my-microstack-server* from the *cirros* image of the *m1.small* flavour, use *microstack* key pair when building the instance, and attach it to the *test* network.
-You can obviously import other images and create your own networks and flavors, however.

-To access the instance, you will need to assign it a floating IP address:
+This will launch an instance called *my-microstack-server* from the *cirros* image of the *m1.small* flavour.
+Use *microstack* key pair when building the instance, and attach it to the *test* network.
+You can obviously import other images and create your own networks and flavors, however, to access the instance, you will need to assign it a floating IP address.
+Use the following command to do so:

 ```bash
 ALLOCATED_FIP=`microstack.openstack floating ip create -f value -c floating_ip_address external`
 microstack.openstack server add floating ip my-microstack-server $ALLOCATED_FIP
 ```

-And as you would expect, MicroStack is just like any other OpenStack and does not allow ingress access to the instance by default, so next enable SSH and ping access to the instance:
+And as you would expect, MicroStack, like any other OpenStack and does not allow ingress access to the instance by default.
+Enable SSH and ping access to the instance:

 ```bash
 SECGROUP_ID=`microstack.openstack security group list --project admin -f value -c ID`